 Licensing: The granting of permission to use intellectual property under defined conditions.

-OSI (Open Source Initiative): A non-profit organization that promotes and protects open-source software by certifying licences as Open Source Definition-compliant.
+OSI (Open Source Initiative): A non-profit organisation that promotes and protects open-source software by certifying licences as Open Source Definition-compliant.

 OSS (Open Source Software): Software for which the source code is freely available and may be redistributed and modified.